webhintio/hint/packages/extension-vscode/README.md

 If no `.hintrc` file is found it defaults to [`@hint/configuration-development`](https://github.com/webhintio/hint/blob/master/packages/configuration-development/index.json).

-To create one, run `npm create hintrc` to and choose `development` as the configuration to extend.
+To create one, run `npm create hintrc` and choose `development` as the configuration to extend.

 ## Help